The nonlinear estimates on quantum Besov spaces: Quantum Besov spaces

 \subsubsection{Difference characterization}

-In this part, we will show that the quantum Besov spaces have equivalent difference characterizations.
-To prove our results, we first introduce the definitions of difference operators and amplitudes on quantum Euclidean spaces. \begin{definition} For $u\in \tempert$ and $h\in \bR^d$ the $m$-th difference operator is defined by
+Below we will show that the quantum Besov spaces have equivalent difference characterizations.
+To prove our results, we first introduce the definitions of difference operators and modulus of smoothness on quantum Euclidean spaces. \begin{definition} For $u\in \tempert$ and $h\in \bR^d,$ the $m$th difference operator is defined by